-Volta has been a member of the Sacramento State indoor coaching staff for 13 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).
+Volta has been a member of the Sacramento State indoor coaching staff a combined 17 years, including one year as the associate head coach (2007), five years as an assistant (2002-06), and two seasons as a volunteer assistant (2000-01).

-During Volta’s 13-year tenure with the program, Sacramento State has combined for a 268-152 overall record (.638 winning percentage), a 139-63 mark (.688) in the Big Sky Conference, seven Big Sky Tournament championships, five regular season conference titles and seven NCAA Tournament appearances.
+During Volta’s 17-year tenure with the program, Sacramento State has combined for a 337-210 overall record (.616 winning percentage), a 177-93 mark (.656) in the Big Sky, seven Big Sky Tournament championships, five regular season conference titles and seven NCAA Tournament appearances.

-Also during that 13-year span, Sacramento State players have combined for 58 all-academic selections, 45 all-conference awards (including 15 first team selections), three MVPs and three all-Pacific Region selections.
+Also, during that 17-year span, Sacramento State players have combined for 80 all-academic selections, 55 all-conference awards (including 17 first team selections), three MVPs and four all-Pacific Region selections.
 One of those all-region players was outside hitter Lauren Kissell, who earned the accolade in 2015 after averaging 4.12 kills per set to go along with a .305 hitting percentage.

 In 1995, he opened the High Voltage volleyball facility in Sacramento, and began running a juniors club.
-During one point in 1997, the club operated 18 juniors teams of different age groups.
+In 1997, the club operated 18 juniors teams of different age groups.